perrykai/scripts_2_mirna_characterization_expression/2_create_expression_matrix_of_known_mirna/scripts/1_create_mirna_expression_df_literate/1_create_mirna_expression_df.md

 meanrc<-by(mirquant[,2:ncol(mirquant)], mirquant[,1], colMeans)
 ```

-This should be 411, the number of mature pig miRNAs in miRBase:
+This should be 411 (the number of mature pig miRNAs in miRBase), meaning we have one expression profile for each mature miRNA:

 ```r